parkmawani/julmajustus/README.md

 ## btrtile — A Focus-Driven Tiling Layout for dwl.

-btrtile is a dynamic tiling layout patch designed for the [dwl](https://codeberg.org/dwl/dwl) window manager.
-It provides a focus-driven, mouse- and keyboard-friendly tiling layout that grants you granular control over how clients are placed and resized.
+btrtile is a dynamic, focus-aware tiling layout patch for the [dwl](https://codeberg.org/dwl/dwl) window manager.
+Designed with ultrawide monitors and workflow flexibility in mind, it uses a binary tree structure to split the screen based on your pointer’s position relative to the active client.
+This intelligent layout automatically determines vertical or horizontal splits, while offering both keyboard and mouse controls for precise resizing and client management.

 ![btrtile in action](https://github.com/julmajustus/dwl-patches/blob/main/demos/btrtiledemo.gif?raw=true)